trozlabs/zoinx/readme.md

 * npm/node version 20+
 * nvm (suggested not required)
 * Docker Desktop or a Docker environment
-* Shell environment (specifically on Windows use GitBash, PowerShell or CMD will not work)
+* Shell environment (specifically on Windows use GitBash or WSL, PowerShell or CMD will not work)
 * Mongo Compass (suggested not required)
 * API Platform i.e. Postman, Insomnia, etc.
-* Kafka client (akhq is included but not installed to Docker by default)
+* Confluent Control Center is included but a Kafka client might be useful
 <p align="right">(<a href="#readme-top">back to top</a>)</p>